 In the videos you will see me launching the plane by hanging on to a wingtip and swinging the Assassin into the wind.
 This takes some practice and is not the safest way for beginners to learn.
 Several of the new flyers have been trying to launch this way and have ended up spinning the plane like a Frisbee so hard it hits the ground before they get control.
 Many flyers try to fly without giving the plane enough forward motion to start creating lift.
 I even do this occasionally if I'm not paying enough attention to the wind.
 This is called a stall and is real nasty on take off.
 Make sure the plane is moving forward with your launch.
 You will not have control if the airspeed is to low.

 For your first flights hang on to the plane in the center with fingers on both sides of the prop.
 Don't hit the throttle until the plane is out of your hand unless you have good medical insurance and are close to the hospital.
 Launch into the wind with the plane aimed at the horizon.
 If you launch upwards you may stall the plane and snap roll to the ground.
 I have enough power on my planes that they can go vertical.
 In this case I can launch in and upward angle because the plane can fly straight up.

 Check out the videos and notice that the Assassin is stable without fins with a slow side arm launch in the videos.

 Building Instructions for the Assassin

-The building instructions have evolved and the most current instructions can be found at:
+The building instructions continue to evolve.
+The most current instructions can be found on videos at:

 For example: In this building log we cut the holes in the foam for the radio before we covered the plane.
 Recently we have found it saves time if you cut the holes after you laminate.
 Either works and has the same final results.